The Glass Menagerie

 Melanie Chen Cole

-Original Music and Sound Design
+Original Music and Sound Designer

 Melanie Chen Cole

-Original Music and Sound Design
+Original Music and Sound Designer

 Melanie is a San Diego–based sound designer.
 IRT: Mary Shelley’s Frankenstein.
 Regional theatre credits: Alabama Shakespeare Festival, Alley Theatre, Alliance Theatre, Cincinnati Playhouse in the Park, Cleveland Playhouse, Dallas Theater Center, Denver Center for the Performing Arts, Geffen Playhouse, Goodman Theatre, Huntington Theatre Company, La Jolla Playhouse, Milwaukee Rep, Northern Stage, The Old Globe, PlayMakers Rep, South Coast Rep, Studio Theatre, and the Utah Shakespeare Festival.
 Education: MFA in UC San Diego. melaniesound.com, @melaniechencole